vanderpatrick/Hackteam-6/README.md

 #### API for pride events

-An API was built using Flask and flask_restx to handle different query's between the website and the database.
+An API was built using Flask and flask_restx to handle different queries between the website and the database.
 It was hosted as a Web Service on render.com.
-The query's and url paths are explained below.
+The queries and url paths are explained below.

 BASE_URL = https://pride-api.onrender.com